 The continued production of pro-inflammatory messengers further attracts and activates additional inflammatory cells, perpetuating the non-healing condition.

 Necrotic tissue itself also impairs healing as it provides a rich growth environment for bacteria, increasing the chance of infection and so increasing inflammation in the wound.
-Endotoxins from the devitalized tissue also inhibitand migration into the wound.
+Endotoxins from the devitalized tissue also inhibit fibroblast and keratinocyte migration into the wound.
 So, for non-healing wounds the increased numbers of immune cells, their secreted bioactive substances and inflammation can inhibit repair - greatly prolonging healing time3, 4.

 From this process, it is clear that inflammation is a side effect of the healing process.
 It has negative symptoms and signs associated with its presence (pain, redness, heat and swelling) and excessive inflammation inhibits the healing process on numerous levels.
 Chronic non-healing wounds all exhibit excessive inflammation, infection with biofilm formation and an abundance of necrotic material.
 Varying amounts of granulation tissue can be seen in a non-healing wound, unrelated to the amount of inflammation present.